fastrgv/RufasCube/README.md

 In other words, there are both 32-bit and 64-bit Windows executables delivered.
 They all should work.

+Windows users note: I suggest that you DO NOT try running the linux executables under WSL [Windows Subsystem for Linux; that mode is not supported].
+Simply use the windows version.

 --------------------------------------------------------------
 Linux users type: